Expect more coronavirus monitoring at work, experts warn

 Some of the new workplace measures being discussed won’t touch on privacy issues.
 Things such as eliminating or restricting cafeterias, installing touchless vending machines and signage in elevators, staggering work shifts, cleaning offices thoroughly every night and promoting options for “work anywhere, anytime” as long as goals are met.

-But along with smartphone tracking, other proposals do raise privacy issues: Such as segregating workers on different floors or sections of building based on health and testing status.
+But along with smartphone tracking, other proposals do raise privacy issues, such as segregating workers on different floors or sections of a building based on health and testing status.

 “I think there is no doubt that workplace behavior will be changing permanently in a lot of ways,” Janet Lenaghan, a dean and business management professor at Hofstra University, said.
 She expects a “more hybrid working arrangement.”